 The Fabulous Lemon Drops are Dez and Vanessa Staunton, a musical duo based in Brisbane, Australia.
 They met in London while travelling the world.
 Dez was a musician with rock band Dubh Chapter and Vanessa was a backpacker on a journey to circumnavigate the globe.
 After the birth of their daughter they relocated to Vanessa’s home state of Queensland.

 Dez's interest in writing children's music was inspired by the imaginations of the children he observed as a music teacher.
 Before becoming a teacher, Dez played bass in the rock band Dubh Chapter who were signed to Virgin, and recorded an album produced by Steve Hillage, best know for his work with Simple Minds.
 Dez's band played support to Blur, The Mission and New Order, whilst promoting their critically acclaimed album "Silence, Cunning & Exile".

 Vanessa is also a teacher, and her physical education expertise and belief in the importance of movement to aid development has been a crucial ingredient in the creation of their energetic live shows.
 Her love of words, and in particular the writing of children's stories, provides the lyrical base for the band, which combined with Dez's music embodies the uniquely Fabulous Lemon Drops style.

 Their first Fabulous Lemon Drops gig was in the garage of their home for their daughter’s eighth birthday.
 She wanted to raise money for the Starlight Children's Foundation instead of friends bringing her birthday presents.
 Dez and Vanessa provided the musical entertainment and it was so enjoyable that what was meant to be a one-off performance soon turned into a new career.
-Now with their daughter and various teenage friends playing characters in the band, they travel around Australia playing for family audiences everywhere.
+They regularly travel around Australia playing for family audiences everywhere, and have performed nationally with a number of notable children's performers including Peter Combe, Justine Clarke and Hi-5.